edouardparis/edouard.paris/content/articles/hardware-wallet-for-signing-plc-operations.md

 Currently, a Bluesky identity is attached to a global identifier (did:plc) stored on one centralized server, the PLC directory.
-This identifier resolves to a set of public keys, which we will discuss later, and a pointer to the Personal Data Server (PDS) where your content is stored.
+This identifier resolves to a set of public keys, which we will discuss later, and a pointer to the Personal Data Server (PDS) where the user content is stored.

 On the PDS, user content is cryptographically signed by an asymmetrical key, often hosted on the same server.
 Its public key is stored in the PLC directory